 We have set a top-down decarbonisation target for each of our Funds.
-We utilise two different types of targets as our Funds vary in both nature and climate-related risk so, in our view, a one-size fits all approach would fail to drive meaningful change.
+We utilise two different types of targets as our Funds vary in both nature and climate-related risk so, in our view, a one-size fits all approach would fail to drive the level of change we wish to see.